Super-resolving frequency measurement with mode-selective quantum memory: Introduction

-In TF super-resolution, quantum pulse gates (QPGs), which use nonlinear waveguides for mode-selective frequency conversion, have been deployed to resolve temporal and spectral separations for ultrafast pulses with hundreds of GHz bandwidth~\cite{Donohue_2018,Ansari_2021}.
+In TF super-resolution, quantum pulse gates (QPGs), which use nonlinear waveguides for mode-selective frequency conversion, have been deployed to resolve temporal and spectral separations for ultrafast pulses with hundreds-of-GHz bandwidth~\cite{Donohue_2018,Ansari_2021}.
 While QPGs demonstrate programmable mode selectivity~\cite{Serino_2025}, they inherently lack on-demand storage and buffering capabilities.
-In the narrow-band frequency regime, time-inversion interferometry using gradient echo memory has demonstrated sub-Rayleigh resolution for tens of kHz bandwidth pulses~\cite{Mazelanik_2022}, but they are limited in the ability to select arbitrary modes and require cumbersome magnetic field gradients and cryogenics.
-Additionally, there have also been works focusing on frequency super-resolution across tens of GHz bandwidth using dispersion engineering and electro-optic modulators~\cite{Shah_2021,Lipka_2024}.
-However, no existing platform, including conventional spectroscopic tools, delivers high‐precision super‐resolution in the MHz to GHz bandwidth, while also providing on‐demand storage, retrieval and user-defined mode selectivity.
+In the narrow-band frequency regime, time-inversion interferometry using gradient echo memory has demonstrated sub-Rayleigh resolution for tens-of-kHz bandwidth pulses~\cite{Mazelanik_2022}, but it is limited to a fixed symmetric-antisymmetric mode selectivity and the ultra-narrowband regime, requiring cumbersome magnetic field gradients and cryogenics to map frequency components to longitudinal spatial positions.
+In addition, there have been works focusing on frequency super-resolution across tens-of-GHz bandwidth using dispersion engineering and electro-optic modulators (EOM)~\cite{Shah_2021,Lipka_2024}.
+However, no existing platform delivers high‐precision super‐resolution in the MHz-to-GHz bandwidth together with on‐demand storage, retrieval and user-defined mode selectivity.